 The DVMRP Routing Next Hop Table contains information regarding the next-hop for forwarding multicast packets on outgoing interfaces.
-Each entry in the DVMRP Routing Next Hop Table refers to the next-hop of a specific source to a specific multicast group address.
-This table is found in the Monitoring menu under DVMRP Monitoring, with the heading Browse DVMRP Routing Next Hop Table.
+Each entry in the DVMRP Routing Next Hop Table refers to an entry in the list of next hops of a specific source to a specific multicast group address.
+This table is found in the Monitoring menu under Layer 3 Feature > DVMRP Monitoring > Browse DVMRP Routing Next Hop Table.
 To search this table, enter either an Interface Name or Neighbor Address into the respective field and click the Find button.
 The next hop of that DVMRP Routing entry will appear in the DVMRP Routing Next Hop Table below.